Parenting a strong-willed child is full of ups and downs. Find out the key to raising them successfully without breaking their spirit.

 Of course, submission is not the goal of parenting a strong-willed child.
 The more research that comes forward on these headstrong, spirited beings, the more we learn that maintaining their spirit is the key to their lifelong success.
 In fact, it has been found that spirited children are more likely to become strong leaders willing to do the right thing at all costs.
 One longitudinal study examined children’s characteristics and circumstances as predictors of occupational success.
 Researchers followed these children from the age of 12 through to the age of 52.
 They found that children who questioned authority and weren’t obedient were more likely to earn more and be more entrepreneurial than their less spirited counterparts.

-So how do you successfully parent a spirited child without breaking their spirit?
+Parenting a spirited child: how do you successfully without breaking their spirit?

 Have a predictability about your day-to-day life.